 You may be a topic expert, but if content marketing isn’t your expertise as well, use the help of professional content creators for this step.

 Start with a “pillar page” or “hub” that covers the broad topic in detail.
-These pieces should be around 2,000 words and speak to the search intent of your audience — don’t focus on keywords alone.
+These pages should comprehensively cover the topic and satisfy the user’s search intent.
+Depth matters more than hitting a specific word count.

 Further reading: What is Content Writing?
 16 Tips to Create Content Readers Will Love